naivary/codemark/README.md

 6. Make the tester concept a bit more advanced and to be used for everything e.g. registry, loader, converter etc.
 7. reflect.TypeFor can be really useful
+8. I think its better to use go/types for the analysis of every package as soon as possible